ipfabric/docs/docs/IP_Fabric_GUI/Discovery_Snapshot.md

 ### Download Snapshot

-If needed, a selected snapshot can be downloaded directly from IP Fabric to your hard drive by the “Download snapshot” button.
+If needed, a selected snapshot can be downloaded directly from IP Fabric to your hard drive by the "Download snapshot" button.

 ![Snapshot download](snapshot_download.png)